Cores Pilot Program Frequently Asked Questions

 -

 No, images and/or figures are not permitted to be included in the LOI submission.
-However, if you are invited to submit a full application, you can upload images/figures as part of your full application.
+However, if invited to submit a full application, images/figures can be included in the full application.

 -